rajbos/rajbos.github.io/_posts/2022-01-03-GitHub-Tokens.md

 * Use a library (can be included as an extension to the GitHub CLI)

 ##### Note: this token is only valid for 1 hour, after that you need to refresh it or your calls will fail

+For an explainer of how to create a GitHub App and then use it in for example a GitHub workflow, check my video on it here:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xtXnIV20XQw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Get an access token for an App with shell scripts
 I have a [GitHub Gist](https://gist.github.com/rajbos/8581083586b537029fe8ab796506bec3) that shows you how to get an access token from a GitHub App from shell scripts (I have an example how to call the shell script from PowerShell as well).